 PostgreSQL Setup on Ubuntu 24.04: Easy Installation and Configuration

-With this step-by-step guide, you will learn PostgreSQL Setup on Ubuntu 24.04.
+With this step-by-step guide on the Orcacore website, you will learn PostgreSQL Setup on Ubuntu 24.04.
 PostgreSQL is a powerful, open-source relational database management system (RDBMS).
 It’s known for its scalability, and support for advanced data types and performance optimization features.

 Why Choose PostgreSQL on Ubuntu 24.04?